-On average, a transmission repair costs about $3,250 in the US in 2020, transmission repair costs can range from $1,500 to $5,000 according to My Transmission Experts.
+On average, a transmission repair costs about $3,250 in the US.
+Transmission repair costs can range from $1,500 to $5,000 according to My Transmission Experts.

 The cost to fix a transmission differs greatly by whether it’s just a leak from a cracked transmission fluid line, replacement of a bad solenoid, installation of a new replacement, or you choose for a more budget-friendly transmission rebuild.
 Major transmission repairs can cost $1000 to $2000 in just the labor and can take as long as a couple of days or up to a month to finish if the repair shop is waiting on parts.

 Below, we have listed some of the most common transmission and transaxle problems that happen to vehicles and outlines what causes them, the symptoms you may recognize them by, and the average cost of their repair.
 When you know exactly what’s wrong with your vehicle, you can determine whether it’s a problem that requires a repair shop to do the work, or you might find an easier and cheaper fix when you do it yourself.
 You are also less like to get charged a higher price or overcharged by a repair shop when you know what the issues are and how much you should expect to pay.

 PROBLEM: TRANSMISSION FLUID RUNNING LOW

 This normally happens if your transmission fluid leaks for some reason, and can be recognized by a slipping, overheating or failed transmission, a delay in engaging the gear, and hard or irregular shifts or none at all.

 The easiest repair is to refill transmission fluid, if no other damage has been done.
 A repair-shop will do it for $20-$30, while DIY will cost you $5-$10 per Quart ATF.